-I thought people sobbing for hours or crying themselves to sleep was a thing that only happened in books and in the movies.
-I thought that the inability to get out of bed due to sadness was just laziness.
-I thought that looking at the world through sad eyes and feeling a heavy, sad weight on your shoulders was something that only lasted for a day or two.
-I never thought those kinds of things could happen to me.
-Well…
+I thought people sobbing for hours or crying themselves to sleep only happened in books and movies.
+I thought the inability to get out of bed due to sadness was just laziness.
+I thought looking at the world through sad eyes and feeling a heavy, sad weight on your shoulders was something that only lasted for a day or two.
+I never thought those kinds of things could happen to me…

-I’ve always believed I was a pretty strong person: I don’t cry easily, I can hide my emotions, and I can fake a smile all day and night if I have to.
-Anything so that people never see my more vulnerable side.
+I’ve always believed I was a pretty strong person; I don’t cry easily, I can hide my emotions, and I can fake a smile all day and night if I have to.
+Anything so people never see my more vulnerable side.
 For whatever reason, I’ve lived the majority of my life with walls around me and a mask on my face.
 And I’m sure we all have that to some extent.

 I still wear that mask in public, but it doesn’t seem to fit anymore.
 I can see the cracks in it, but I don’t know if others do.
 The bubbly, happy girl I used to be has gone into hiding and I can’t find her.
-I ask myself questions repeatedly of what do I do now and how do I find my way back to that girl?
+I ask myself, how do I find my way back to that girl?
 And I just don’t know.

-I’ve sounded pretty depressing up until now, but if you’ve made it this far, this is where the shift begins.
+If you’ve made it this far, this is where the shift begins.
 Day by day, the wounds of the past heal a little bit.
-Sometimes I feel myself taking one step forward and then 3 steps back, but at least I’m taking steps.
+Sometimes I feel like I’ve moved a millimeter, but it’s something.
 At least I’m trying.

-But even more than that, my desire to be happy again is slowly taking over the sadness that would usually invite itself in without notice and overwhelm me.
+But even more than that, my desire to be happy again is sometimes stronger than the sadness that would usually invite itself in without notice and overwhelm me.

-These are the voices that helped me instead of real voices in real life.
+These are the voices that helped me instead of real-life voices.
 I’m not saying that no one helped me or that I have no friends.
 I have felt very alone and isolated, but I can’t blame that on others.
-I think I closed myself off from everyone because I didn’t want to seem weak and because for once, I really couldn’t fake that smile.
+I think I closed myself off from everyone because I couldn’t repair my walls and mask and I didn’t want anyone to see me like that.

-In today’s world, society seems to make it a shameful and taboo thing to be vulnerable and share your feelings, which is very sad because I’m sure there are so many people struggling with issues worse than mine.
+In today’s world, society labels vulnerability and mental health problems with weakness, which is very sad because I’m sure there are so many people struggling with issues worse than mine.

-My situation was also a private issue that I couldn’t talk about openly and I don’t think I ever will.
-Sometimes, there are things that can’t be shared.
+My situation is also a private issue that I couldn’t talk about openly and I don’t think I ever will.
+Sometimes, there are things that can’t be shared, especially on the internet.

-So that’s my Motivational Monday wrapped inside a story.
-I hope this post can help somebody, or at the very least, someone can relate to what I went through.
-I don’t care if people read this post or not, it was just something I wanted to write.
+I do hope this post can help somebody, or at the very least, feel like they can relate to this.
+It doesn’t matter if people read this; I just wanted to write this and share it.
 So if you made it here, thank you for reading.